-During the schnapps distillation course, you will gain a sound knowledge of the art of alcohol distillation.
+During the distillation classes, you will gain a sound knowledge of the art of alcohol distillation.
 The content of the seminar goes far beyond the generally known school of thought and is often adopted or copied in the professional world.
-Numerous international seminar participants have made use of our many years of experience and founded their own companies after successfully participating in the schnapps distillation course, for example in Australia, Chile, Germany, Cambodia, Switzerland, USA etc.
+Numerous international seminar participants have made use of our many years of experience and founded their own companies after successfully participating in the schnapps distillation classes, for example in Australia, Chile, Germany, Cambodia, Switzerland, USA etc.

 1st Day: THEORY